Asteroid Flyby Cycler Trajectory Design Using Deep Neural Networks: Background

 \subsubsection{Tree Searches of Flyby Sequence}

-Using the result of the Earth-asteroid-Earth block, we search for the good sequences of target asteroids via tree search methods\cite{Izzo2016}, as shown in Fig.\ref{f:outerloop}.
-The cost of the flyby sequences depends on the solution of the Earth-asteroid-Earth block, whereas the inputs of the Earth-asteroid-Earth block are given when the flyby sequence is determined.
+Using the result of the Earth-asteroid-Earth block, we search for the good sequences of \majorblue{free-return parameters and} target asteroids via tree search methods\cite{Izzo2016}. \majorblue{The tree search parameters are the free-return parameters $(m, n, \textrm{type})$ and the orbital elements of the asteroids \textbf{\oe}.
+Figure \ref{f:outerloop} illustrates an example sequence where we first select $\alpha$ as the free-return parameter and \textbf{\oe}$_x$ as the orbital element and then select $\beta$ as the free-return parameter and \textbf{\oe}$_y$ as the orbital element.} The cost of the flyby sequences depends on the solution of the Earth-asteroid-Earth block, whereas the inputs of the Earth-asteroid-Earth block are given when the flyby sequence is determined.
 Hence, without the surrogate model, we need to solve trajectory optimization problems to evaluate the cost of the tree nodes.